 Update Data Lake Region¶

 You can change the AWS region through which your Data Lake requests are routed.
-By default, Data Lake requests are routed through the region that is closest to your S3 bucket.
+By default, Data Lake requests are routed through the region that is closest to you.
+The region that is closest to you may be different from the regions that house your data stores.

 If you change the AWS region through which your Data Lake requests are routed, you must update your Data Lake connection string with the new hostname.
 This change ensures that your requests are routed through the new region.